-

 The Irishman

-Read more: The IrishmanFrank Sheeran, mob hitman — one empty room after another in search of a person.
+Read more: The IrishmanFrank Sheeran, mob hitman, was just one empty room after another, in search of a person.
 That’s the gist of this magnificently made film on the boredom of thug life.
-Peggy, one of his daughters, the highlight of the saga, does not speak a word until the very end.
-Although there has been some controversy about…
+Peggy, one of his daughters, highlight of the saga, doesn’t speak a word until the very end.
+Although there has been controversy about this, I…

 -